EmekaOnyekwelu/SQL-Udacity-DFDN/README.md

 ==question1 what genre drives sales==

-/* query the genre that drives the sales */
+/* query1 the genre that drives the sales */
 SELECT SUM(InvoiceLine.UnitPrice * InvoiceLine.Quantity) AS 'Track Sales', Genre.Name AS 'Genre Name'
 FROM InvoiceLine
 JOIN Track